Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 This tutorial presents how the simulation is set up for a successful CFD run.
 The setup for this tutorial is simplified.
 To ensure the reliability of the results, a series of studies have to be performed.

-Further tests with finer meshes, improved layering control, extended enclosures, etc., should be performed.
+Further tests with finer meshes, improved layering control, extended flow region, etc., should be performed.

 Naturally, it’s important to make sure that each of the simulation runs are also converging.
 For bigger meshes, it might be necessary to prescribe more iterations.